payalazelaya/new-honor-capstone/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
-P﻿resenting an informative/educative website as to why the introduction of technology to kids from early grade levels till higher education at schools in Latin America is important.
+Presenting an informative/educative website as to why the introduction of technology to kids from early grade levels till higher education at schools in Latin America is important.